gshipley/summitlab14/Chapters/11-Creating_PHP_applications.md

 During a previous lab, where we setup the *rhc* tools, our SSH key was uploaded to the server to enable us to authenticate to the system without having to provide a password.
 The SSH key we provided was actually appended to the *authorized_keys* file.
 To verify this, use the following command to view the contents of the file:

-	# cat ~/.ssh/authorized_keys
+	# cat .ssh/authorized_keys

 You will also notice the following three directories:

 * app-root - Contains your core application code as well as your data directory where persistent data is stored.
-* git - Your private git repository that was created upon gear creation.
+* git - Your private Git repository that was created upon gear creation.
 * php-5.3 - The core PHP runtime and associated configuration files.
 Your application is served from this directory.

+Let's close our SSH session and return to your local machine:

+	# exit

 ##**Understanding directory structure on the localhost**